-In addition, we recorded an impairment loss of \$1.7 million and reclassified certain revenues and expenses to discontinued operations during the third quarter of 2009.
+We recorded a total impairment loss of \$1.7 million during 2009 and reclassified certain revenues and expenses to discontinued operations.
 Until a sale is completed, we expect to continue to generate revenues and incur expenses related to our blood flow measurement device business.
 The following amounts have been segregated from continuing operations and included in discontinued operations in the consolidated statements of operations: